-They have guided tours (€9 for adults) in different language that will take you around the main sights.
+They have guided tours (€9 for adults) in a different language that will take you around the main sights.
 You can visit several rooms that display the wealth of Portugal in the 19th century and their extensive trading activities.
-Highlight must be a tour of the Arab Room.
-Once a reception hall, now a true statement for the architectural Moorish revival style that celebrate all things Moorish and Oriental in architecture.
+The highlight must be a tour of the Arab Room.
+Once a reception hall, now a true statement for the architectural Moorish revival style that celebrates all things Moorish and Oriental in architecture.

 Fun Things to do in Porto when it doesn’t rain

 We had all kinds of things planned to do in Porto.
 But unfortunately, the rain messed those plans up.
 In case the weather does clear suddenly and you want to enjoy bright skies and enjoy sunny day things to do in Porto, here is a shortlist:

 - A cruise around Porto, this 6 bridges tour would be perfect on a sunny day

 - Explore Porto on foot with a walking tour.
 We did walk around but the bright blue churches are not that nice when it rains.

 - As a train lover, I absolutely wanted to take the boat and Douro valley train tour.
 But guess what?
 Canceled due to strikes and bad weather.
 I’d love to go back to Porto one day (with better weather) for this train ride from Pinhão.

 - We spent the night in Aveiro, the colorful canal filled city just south of Porto.
 It was not that much fun in the rain, but it looks bright and colorful on a sunny day.
 It makes for the perfect day trip from Porto.